michaelli00/MATH475/notes.md

 &nbsp;

-**Example**: 10 people can run for office for a committee with a President, Vice President, Treasurer.
+**Example**: 10 people can run for office for a committee with a President, Vice President, and Treasurer.
 The total number of possible committees is $P(10, 3)$

 &nbsp;